Residence Life: Meal Plan Options

 MEAL PLAN INFORMATION 2014-2015

-Realizing that one size does not fit all, University of Portland offers several dining options to fit your lifestyle, appetite, and budget.
+Realizing that one size does not fit all, the University of Portland offers several dining options to fit your lifestyle, appetite, and budget.

 All meal plans operate on a declining balance or debit system.
 Depending on the meal plan selected, students begin each semester with a set amount of Dining Points, which are electronically added to their meal plan balance.
 Food purchases are withdrawn from a student's meal plan balance as items are purchased from any Bon Appétit location on campus.

 Plenty of food choices, campus locations, eat-in or take-out – it's all here for you!

 |1||Designed for those students who, because of their schedule or off-campus commitments, do not plan on eating all their meals on campus.
 This is a great plan for light eaters and those who occasionally eat on campus.
 Includes 1,479 Dining Points per semester, or approximately 14.83 Points per day.
 Costs $1,479 per semester.|